thiagohersan-www/thiagohersan.com/_pages/about.md

   bot: https://beatbots.net
   silo: https://silo.org.br
 ---
 Thiago Hersan (he/they) is a mixed-media artist, researcher, design-technologist and educator.
+Is currently an assistant professor of data visualization at Parsons School of Design, teaching courses related to programming, ML and design.

 Holds a master's degree in electrical and computer engineering, and has worked as an integrated circuit designer, web programmer and design-technologist in small, medium and large companies.